- Leave and Absence

 A clear parental leave policy will lay out both yours and your employees’ rights, helping to save time spent answering questions and to protect you in the case of claims.
 The policy should cover:

-- Who is entitled to parental leave
+- Who is entitled

 - Evidence needed to prove legal responsibility of child